-The kinetic energy flux of wind reaches $L_{\rm kin}\approx 3.2\times 10^{36}$ erg s$^{-1}$ just in the post-maximum phase, about 5\% of the photospheric luminosity at optical maximum.
-This small kinetic energy comes from energy balance in the envelope, in which the wind is accelerated owing to the radiation pressure gradient deep inside the photosphere.
-It should be noted that the radiative energy is consumed to lift up massive wind and the residual is not enough to accelerate wind to much higher velocities \citep[see][]{kat22sha}.
+The kinetic energy flux of the wind reaches $L_{\rm kin}\approx 3.2\times 10^{36}$ erg s$^{-1}$ just in the post-maximum phase, about 5\% of the photospheric luminosity at the optical maximum.
+This small kinetic energy comes from energy balance in the envelope, in which the wind is accelerated owing to the radiation-pressure gradient deep inside the photosphere.
+It should be noted that the radiative energy is consumed to lift up the massive wind, and the residual is not enough to accelerate the wind to much higher velocities \citep[see][]{kat22sha}.

 Even if a strong shock is formed above (outside) the photosphere and all the kinetic energy flux is converted to the optical luminosity at the shock, the luminosity of shock may not be larger than a few percent of the photospheric luminosity.
-Therefore, it is not enough to explain the super Eddington luminosity as long as \citet{kat22sha}'s model is concerned.
+Therefore, it is not enough to explain the super-Eddington luminosity as long as \citet{kat22sha}'s model is concerned.